 7. CAPE OF GOOD HOPE TRAIL

 This is another one for the whole family.
 A short yet unforgettable trail that takes you through spectacular landscapes and stunning cliff faces.
 It is a 3km and 2-hour hike that begins at Cape Point.
 You’ll make your way through fields of fynbos until you arrive at the cliffs of Dias Beach.
-Followed by a walk to the southernmost tip of the peninsula.
+This followed by a walk to the southernmost tip of the peninsula.
 Because it is so accessible the path is quite popular, and it is really well maintained.
 Reaching the southernmost tip of a continent is something for the books – so get your cameras out to capture this memorable moment.

-The list could continue where I to bring you all the diverse hiking options Cape Town has to offer.
+The list could continue were I to bring you all the diverse hiking options Cape Town has to offer.
 Whether you are looking for short trails, multi-day hikes, coastline hikes or summits with the best views – you can most likely find it in Cape Town.
 So, next time you find yourself in the Mother City, check out these popular hiking trails for views you will never forget.

-Abut my Guest Author
+About my Guest Author

 Mark created Mountain IQ with the goal to become the best online portal for information on the most popular mountain destinations in the world.
 He has trekked far and wide in Asia, Europe, South America, and Africa.
 If he isn’t writing for his blog, you’ll find him exploring the outdoors with his partner and wife Mila.